VTwin90/UN-PERFECT-DATE/TESTING.md

 * TCO10

 ### User Story:
-> As a first time user I want to easily be able to contact the developer for more information, feedback, issues or queries.
+> As a first-time user I want to easily be able to contact the developer for more information, feedback, issues, or queries.

 Tests Covering story:
 * TC007